rkitover/windows-dev-guide/README.md

 The bash commands `pushd` and `popd` are also available for use in your scripts.

-Reading a PowerShell script into your current session works the same way as "dot-source" in bash, e.g.:
+Reading a PowerShell script into your current session and scope works the same way as "dot-source" in POSIX shells, e.g.:

 ```powershell
 . ~/source/PowerShell/some_functions.ps1